Well, 53 to be exact.

 I also found out why I was having problems with the classpath :

-java org.reprap.Main -cp $CLASSPATH
+java org.reprap.Main -cp $CLASSPATHis NOT equivalent to

 java -cp $CLASSPATH org.reprap.Main